m4ttsch/omscs-notes-notes/computer-networks/programming-sdns.md

 ## Overlapping Network Policies
 One issue with programming at this high level of abstraction is that an operator might write multiple modules, each of which affects the same traffic.

-Ultimately, all of the modules need to be combined into a single set of OpenFlow rules that together achieve the network operator’s overall goal.
+Ultimately, all of the modules need to be combined into a single set of OpenFlow rules that together achieve the network operator's overall goal.

 In order to do this, we need composition operators; that is, ways to specify how individual modules should be combined into a single coherent application.